qiz-li/lovelace-soft-ui/README.md

 ### 4. Automation
 To utilize the automatic dark mode detection implemented in version 0.114 of Home Assistant you will need to make a service call in Home Assistant.
 In the sidebar select Developer Tools and then navigate to the services tab and select ```frontend.set_theme``` from the service dropdown.
-In the service data field enter the following and modify as required
+In the Service Data field enter the following and modify as required.

 ```yaml
 name: name of your theme